soyguijarro/react-storage-hooks/README.md

 :sparkles: **Fully featured**.
 Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent), and generally handles non-straightforward use cases correctly, like dynamically changing the storage key provided.
 Expect it to **just work**.

 :zap: **Fast and reliable**.
+No external dependencies.
 Only reads from storage when necessary and always updates application state before writing.
-Doesn't break if access to `localStorage` fails: informs you about it, but keeps updating the state.
+Doesn't break if access to `localStorage` fails.

-:package: No external **dependencies**.
+:capital_abcd: **Type definitions** included.
+Written in TypeScript.

 :muscle: Thoroughly backed by **tests**.